VisionaryAppDev/design-pattern/readme.md

 The Visitor pattern is useful when you have a complex object structure with multiple classes, and you want to add new operations to that structure without modifying the existing classes.
 This pattern is also helpful when you have many unrelated operations to be performed on objects in a complex structure.

+In summary, the Visitor pattern is useful when you have a complex object structure with multiple classes, and you want to add new operations to that structure without modifying the existing classes.
+It separates the algorithm from the object structure and is helpful when you have many unrelated operations to be performed on objects in a complex structure.

+#### Usecase
 A common real-world example of the Visitor pattern is a tax calculator that needs to calculate tax based on different types of products in a shopping cart.
 Instead of modifying the classes of the different types of products (e.g., books, electronics, clothing) to add the calculation of tax, a Visitor pattern can be implemented.
 The tax calculator can act as the visitor and visit each product in the shopping cart, calculating the appropriate tax for each product.

 An analogy for the Visitor pattern is a tour guide visiting different tourist attractions.
 The tour guide represents the visitor, and the tourist attractions represent the objects being visited.
 The tour guide can perform different operations on each tourist attraction (e.g., providing information, taking pictures), and new operations can be added without modifying the tourist attractions themselves.

-In summary, the Visitor pattern is useful when you have a complex object structure with multiple classes, and you want to add new operations to that structure without modifying the existing classes.
-It separates the algorithm from the object structure and is helpful when you have many unrelated operations to be performed on objects in a complex structure.

 #### Example
 ```